Los Siete Cielos or Seven Heaven Challah Recipe

 For the seven heavens: Divide the second half of dough into 7 pieces of varying sizes to coil around the mountain for the seven heavens.
 Snuggle each around the mountain in successively larger bands.
 As you place each one on the pan, recover with the bag and place in the refrigerator .

 INSTRUCTIONS for shaping of the bread dough into the symbols: ten commandments, hand, fish, bird and ladder.
 You may wish to find drawings of a bird, a fish, a hand or hamsa, and two tablets of the commandments to trace in the dough with kitchen scissors or knife.
-If you decide to use shaping dough or colored egg wash to distinguish the symbols from the rest of the bread, see below.
+If you decide to use shaping dough or colored egg wash to distinguish the symbols from the rest of the bread, see above.

 To use the bread dough for the symbols, use the remaining quarter piece.
 Divide this into five equal pieces.
 Use one piece at a time while the rest of the dough remains covered in a bag in the refrigerator between shaping and placement of each symbol on the challah, keep it the refrigerator Design the tables of the law luchot habrit, the hand/hamsa, the fish, the bird, and the ladder by rolling out the dough and cutting the shapes with kitchen scissors or a knife.
 A three dimensional bird could work, too.
 Then one by one place on the heaven coils, and replace the challah in refrigerator after each.
 The ladder may be shaped from small strands with the rungs between.